-The study of the fundamental laws of mechanics, fluids, sound, and heat.
-(Corequisite or Prerequisite: MATH 1710, or permission of the instructor.)
+The study of the fundamental laws of mechanics, fluids, sound and heat.
+(Corequisite or Prerequisite: MATH 1710, or higher level general education approved math class or permission of the instructor.)
 3 hrs. lecture, 3 hrs. lab.
 (T)

 PHYS 2020 Elements of Physics II